theraw/The-World-Is-Yours/README.md

 # Check.

 1 .
-[L7 (Cookie Based Protection)](https://github.com/theraw/The-World-Is-Yours/blob/master/static/nginx.conf#L15-L42) [Replace "proxy2.dope.. links with yours click here to find aes](https://github.com/theraw/The-World-Is-Yours/tree/master/static/vhost) which should be stored on a internal link or in a place where L7 is disabled because it will not work if you put it in main site dir!.
+[L7 (Cookie Based Protection)](https://github.com/theraw/The-World-Is-Yours/blob/master/static/nginx.conf#L15-L42) AND [Replace "proxy2.dope.. links with yours click here to find aes](https://github.com/theraw/The-World-Is-Yours/tree/master/static/vhost) which should be stored on a internal link or in a place where L7 is disabled because it will not work if you put it in main site dir!.

 2 .
 [Auto Ban System](https://github.com/theraw/The-World-Is-Yours/blob/master/iptables/jail.local#L105-L111) based on [Connection for ip](https://github.com/theraw/The-World-Is-Yours/blob/master/static/nginx.conf#L72-L73)